 You can optionally have a domain name pointed at the host's IP, though this is not necessary.

-Dokku is designed for usage on a fresh VM installation, and should install all necessary dependencies if installing via the bootstrap method.
+Dokku is designed for usage on a fresh installation of Ubuntu, and should install all necessary dependencies if installing via the bootstrap method.

 The installation process takes about 5-10 minutes, depending upon internet connection speed.

-Warning: If you don't complete setup via the web installer (even if you set up SSH keys and virtual hosts otherwise) your Dokku installation will remain vulnerable to anyone finding the setup page and inserting their key.
-You can check if it is still running via
+If you don't complete setup via the web installer (even if you set up SSH keys and virtual hosts otherwise) your dokku installation will remain vulnerable to anyone finding the setup page and inserting their key.

 For various reasons, certain hosting providers may have other steps that should be preferred to the above.
 If hosted on any of the following popular hosts, please follow the linked to instructions: